 - Any Questions workshops

 - eBooks and Tumble books

 - Creative Game Design using Bloxels

 We have a range of resources, all Southland specific, that are available for public use including school records, photos, maps, letters and diaries.
 Decisions are made on materials based on how it relates to Southland, their uniqueness, the long-term value of the item and how much we know about it.
 We can tailor a visit to your class for you to learn about our Archive and how it works.

-The library has 3 Dash and Dot robots available to class visits.
+The library has three Dash and Dot robots available for visits of up to 10 children.
 The robots come with four different apps that aim to teach programming and coding lessons through music, mazes, paths and puzzles.
 Users on the older side can even try their hand at making their own iOS and Android applications for the robots.
-Suitable for small classes only.

 Check out some of our amazing, ready-to-go classroom activities;